August 25: Today in Royal History

 Full name: Ludwig Otto Friedrich Wilhelm

 Ludwig was just 18 years old when he became king upon his father’s death.
 He continued with his father’s policies and retained his ministers, but his interests were not in ruling the country.
 His interests lay almost solely in the arts and he is probably best known for his love of architecture.
 Using his personal funds, he built several magnificent palaces and castles, the most famous being Neuschwanstein Castle.
-By 1885, the king was millions of marks in debt due to his spending on his castles and palaces and had all but withdrawn from his duties as King.
+By 1885, the king was millions of marks in debt due to spending on his castles and palaces and had all but withdrawn from his duties as King.
 Several of his ministers began trying to find grounds to depose him, believing him to be mentally ill.
 Ultimately, Ludwig II had a mysterious end.
-On June 13, 1886, Ludwig went for a walk on the grounds of the castle, accompanied by Dr. von Gudden, his doctor, and several attendants.
-They went out again that evening, this time without servants, but never returned.
+On June 13, 1886, Ludwig went for a walk on the castle grounds, accompanied by Dr. von Gudden, his doctor, and several attendants.
+They went out again that evening without servants but never returned.
 Several hours later, King Ludwig II’s body was found in the water of Lake Starnberg, along with that of Dr. von Gudden.
 His death remains a mystery.
 It was ruled a suicide by drowning, but no water was found in his lungs during an autopsy.
 One belief is that Ludwig II was murdered while trying to escape; another is that he died of natural causes, possibly due to the extremely cold temperature of the water.

 Unofficial Royalty: King Ludwig II of Bavaria